Overview

 Find a brew

 If beer is more your tipple of choice, visit the Tooborac Pub and Brewery, just a 15-minute drive south of Heathcote.
 Sample handcrafted beers at the bar or find a shady spot on the lawn and while away an afternoon.
+Other notable influences in the region are Cornella Brewery and Palling Bros.
+Brewery, where you can taste fresh bevs brewed on-site.

 Explore outdoors